Last Updated on 13 January 2026 by Cycloscope

 Best Bike Mirror for City Commuting

-This Mirrycle bike mirror is a quick and easy solution for any flat bar hybrid commuter or MTB rider who needs an easy, clear rear view.
+This Mirrycle bike mirror is a quick, easy solution for any flat-bar hybrid commuter or MTB rider who needs a clear, unobstructed rear view.

-To attach, simply remove your bar end plugs and pop the mirror arm in, securing it with an included wrench.
+To attach, remove your bar-end plugs, then insert the mirror arm and secure it with the included wrench.

 - Mirror size: 7.6cm